'We want to restore humanity back to a loving God' - founders of a new church for LGBTQI believers

 "It is our hope and prayer that through this new ministry, others too can feel encouraged and find hope to be all that God calls them to be," he said.

-The church is currently based mainly online, and organises regular meet ups across the country - but Curran-Pacquing said discussions are underway to get a physical location.
+The church is currently based mainly online, and organises regular meet-ups across the country - but Curran-Pacquing said discussions were underway to get a physical location.

 Massey University religious expert Peter Lineham said not all churches were hostile to LGBTQ people, but some were.